apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former Nickelodeon producer Dan Schneider responds to "Quiet on Set" accusations**
+**Leo Varadkar: I am no longer best man to be Irish PM**

-You can read more about it [here](https://www.cbsnews.com/news/dan-schneider-apology-quiet-on-set-documentary-nickelodeon/).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68616372).

 ## Requirements
 - Python 3.8